Shares tap the brakes, bonds sense caution - Up News Info

 LONDON — World shares tapped the brakes on Thursday as China troubles struck again, while Europe’s bond markets steadied after confident-sounding ECB policymakers had caused their sharpest selloff in six months.

-The Federal Reserve’s annual Jackson Hole policy symposium on Friday made investors steer clear of major moves but there was plenty going on to make the wait interesting.
+The Federal Reserve’s annual Jackson Hole policy symposium on Friday made investors avoid major moves but there was plenty, including European Central Bank meeting minutes and U.S. GDP data and weekly unemployment claims, to keep the wait interesting.

-Asia had seen its first post-COVID outbreak interest rise in South Korea overnight.
-Chinese markets had tumbled after the country’s most indebted property developer Evergrande warned of a 39% slump in profits , Japan suspended Moderna’s COVID vaccine, while the mood of Germany’s consumers was darkening again.
+Asia had also seen its first post-COVID outbreak interest rate rise in South Korea overnight.
+Chinese markets had fallen after the country’s most indebted property developer Evergrande warned of a major profit slump , Japan suspended Moderna’s COVID vaccine, while German data showed consumers’ mood there darkening again.

 Advertisement